Running PHP code in a file with an .html extension

 Overview

-Normally, when PHP and HTML are combined in the same file, the file uses a .php extension and displays data in the browser.
-For example, this file is named hello.php.
+Normally, when PHP and HTML are combined in the same file, the file uses a .php extension to display the content in the browser.
+For example, the following file is named hello.php:

 <html